kbatseli/MVMALS/README.md

 MIMO Volterra Modified Alternating Linear Scheme (MVMALS) for Matlab&copy;/Octave&copy;
 --------------------------------------------------------------------------------------------------

 This package contains Matlab/Octave code for the identification of MIMO Volterra systems using the (Modified) Alternating Linear Scheme (MALS).
-The

 1. Functions
 ------------